emanjavacas/cosycat-wiki/General-workflow.md

 Here there are 5 basic functions:

-1. **Open:** Opens all the hits on the page, allowing their annotation interfaces to be accessed.
+1. **Open:** Opens all selected hits, allowing their annotation interfaces to be accessed.
 (For details of annotation procedures, see the Annotation page).
 Hits can also be opened individually by clicking on the text line.

 2. **Close:** Closes the open hits on the page.